Working with Tables

 Purchase.
 Any data loaded into this table must have a timestamp field named

-customer_id, and a field named
+customer_id, and a field called

 We like to use CamelCase to name tables because it helps distinguish data sources from transformed values and function names.